 Burning out is a very real possibility when you’re not taking breaks.
 Find the time each day to let your mind relax.
 No goal or resolution should consume your mind from the moment of waking to the moment of sleep.
 Taking effective breaks has also been shown to increase our productivity.

 With that said, checking your social media accounts and watching TV are not breaks for the mind – they’re probably more stressful.
 Meditate, sing, take a walk, have a shower, do a small workout or something similar instead.
-If you want to know more about the advantages of taking breaks, but don’t want to sift through an academic paper, there’s a great post on FastCompany that broke it down.
-You can find it here.
+If you want to know more about the advantages of taking breaks, but don’t want to sift through an academic paper, here’s a great read: The Art of Taking a Break So You Will Be Productive Again

 7. Push Yourself